Sitecore-Hackathon/2019-NaN/documentation/README.md

 ## Pre-requisites

 Module has no dependencies on other specific modules.
-Since we implement our module in the category "Best use of xConnect and/or Universal Tracker" for correct work, you will need the following instances:
+Since we implement our module in the category "Best use of xConnect and/or Universal Tracker" for correct work, you need the following instances:

 - xConnect
 - Universal tracker